-Stonewall Diversity Champions Programme and Workplace Equality Index 2014
+Stonewall Diversity Champions Programme and Workplace Equality Index 2015

-In 2010 the Council joined the Stonewall Diversity Champions Programme, which is a good practice employers' forum for sexual orientation equality in the workplace.
+The Council has been a participant in the Stonewall Diversity Champions Programme since 2010.
+This is a good practice employers' forum for sexual orientation equality in the workplace.
 Our participation in the programme enables the use of the Diversity Champions logo, sending out a message about our values and helping us to attract a more diverse workforce.
 Organisations that join this programme can also use the Stonewall Workplace Equality Index, which is a benchmarking tool that can be used to assess an organisation's work on lesbian, gay and bisexual (LGB) equality.
-The council continues to support the Equality Index, and we are now in our third year of participating, during which time we have improved our ranking by 135 places, which is very encouraging.
-We are now ranked within the top 200 organisations who participate in this Index.
-We will use the feedback from the 2014 Equality Index to inform our equality actions going forward.
+The council continues to support the Equality Index, and we are now in our fourth year of participating.
+We will use the feedback from the 2015 Equality Index to inform our equality actions going forward.

-Pay Policy Statement
+• Pay Policy Statement